Should I Join a HMO in the FEHB Program?

 - The group plans require you to go to one of their office locations except in emergencies.
 Some group plans have only a few locations.
 They limit your choice of doctor even further: to those who work for the plan.
 You will have to give up your existing doctors when you join a group plan.
 In contrast, IPA plans use doctors in private practice and your physician may well participate in one or more IPA HMOs.

-- Both types of plan impose barriers to obtaining care as rapidly as you might like, such as waits for the next available appointment for "non-urgent" visits or obtaining the approval of a "gatekeeper" primary care physician to see a specialist.
+- Both types of plan impose barriers to obtaining care as rapidly as you might like, such as waits for the next available appointment for “non-urgent” visits or, rarely nowadays, obtaining the approval of a “gatekeeper” primary care physician to see a specialist.

 Some features that you may or may not like are:

 - Some HMOs rely very heavily on mid-level professionals such as nurse practitioners and physician assistants.

 - HMOs generally put patients in hospitals less frequently and keep them there for a shorter time than fee-for-service physicians.
 This is the major reason HMOs usually have lower costs.
 Several studies have found no overall difference in medical outcomes between HMOs and traditional practice.
 On the other hand, if you want quick surgery to relieve a painful but not life-threatening problem, you may not want to wait while an HMO tries more conservative therapies.

 - Few HMOs offer the extra benefits to Medicare enrollees that are found in most national plans, although the number that do so is increasing.